-The Ranch Management University is an intensive 4-day event that targets new or inexperienced ranchers and landowners and covers the fundamentals of soils and soil fertility, forage establishment as well as pasture, livestock, grazing and wildlife management.
+The Ranch Management University is an intensive four-day event that targets new or inexperienced ranchers and landowners and covers the fundamentals of soils and soil fertility, forage establishment as well as pasture, livestock, grazing and wildlife management.
 Texas A&M University and Texas A&M AgriLife Extension Service faculty produce and teach the workshop.

 More choices in Beginning Farming

 - Tools and Apps

 Texas A&M University’s Agricultural and Food Policy Center located within the Department of Agricultural Economics and the Food and Agricultural Policy Research Institute (FAPRI) at the University of Missouri teamed up to develop the tool.
 The tool provides information about: the decisions each producer and/or landowner must make when the different sign-up windows are for […]